The House of Blue Light

 Was I witnessing why my mother always feared her mom a bit?
 Emotional bullying!

 Two weeks later, in hypnotherapy, a dragon suddenly speaks up through my throat.
 A deep husky voice, not my own.
 So weird.
 This scaly guardian angel (with a sense of humor: she nicknames herself "Puff") has a message about the House of Blue Light.
 "That was largely about your mother's emotional abuse by her mother, not about your early childhood.
 You're not the only one who lived in Palo Alto--your mom did too, when she went to Stanford.
-And your grandmother did too, decades earlier."
+And your grandmother did too, around 1918."

 It's true, that house madam had my grandma's cheerful ruthlessness.
 Do what you must to survive, to make a living.
+Look out for #1.

 My mother once told me that once when she was angry, Grandma told her "You don't feel angry.
 You're HAPPY."
 Not a statement.
 An order!